Skip to content

 Overview Limited Since iOS 17

-In earlier iOS versions, the Significant Locations map displayed an overview of all places visited in the past three months.
-These were grouped into towns where smaller locations like restaurants, hotels, and stores could be found on a map.
+In earlier iOS versions, the iPhone’s Significant Locations map displayed an overview of all places visited in the past three months.
+These were grouped into localities where smaller locations like restaurants, hotels, and stores could be found on a map.

-Now, the overview only shows the latest location entries, each with a location on the map and a timestamp.
-A large overview map for each town is no longer available.
+Now, the overview only shows the latest location entries, each with a map location and timestamp.
+There is no longer a large overview map for each locality.
 Users also cannot easily access all places visited in recent months.
 This is only possible with a trick.

-To find older entries, users must go to Settings under General > Date & Time and disable the Set Automatically option.
-They can then set a specific date.
-In the Significant Locations overview, the visited locations for that day will appear as entries.
+To find older entries, users must go to General>Date & Time in settings and disable the Set Automatically option.
+Then, they can set a specific date.
+The Significant Locations overview will then show the visited locations for that day as entries.

 How Useful Is the Hidden iPhone Map?

-According to the Apple support page, Significant Locations data is used to personalize location-based services.
-For example, they help with predictive traffic routing in Apple Maps and enhance the design of memories in the Photos app.
+According to the Apple Support page, Significant Locations data is used to personalize location-based services.
+For example, they help with predictive planning of a route in Apple Maps and improve the design of memories in the Photos app.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.